 Dr. Le's Chiropractic & Wellness, L.L.C.
 Offers Treatment with Relaxing Effects

-Where do you carry your stress?
+Where does your stress settle?
 Neck?
 Upper back?
 Head?
 Low back?
 Do you want some help relaxing?
-Chiropractic spinal manipulation may well produce relaxing effects especially when directed to the cervical and thoracic spine regions.
-Dr. Le's Chiropractic & Wellness, L.L.C. sees stress daily.
-Dr. Le's Chiropractic & Wellness, L.L.C. hears our Auburn chiropractic patients request more spine treatment once they feel it!
+Chiropractic spinal manipulation offers relaxing effects especially when directed to the cervical and thoracic spine areas.
+Dr. Le's Chiropractic & Wellness, L.L.C. observes stress every day.
+Dr. Le's Chiropractic & Wellness, L.L.C. hears our Auburn chiropractic patients ask for more spine treatment once they experience how good it is!
 Astute chiropractic patients!

 MEASURING RESPONSES TO SPINAL MANIPULATION: STRESS

 First, how do we react to stress?
 Sweaty palms.
 Rapid pulse and heart rate.
 We can feel these responses.
-Researchers want to quantify these responses.
-Measuring heart rate variability, blood pressure, heart rate, and numeric pain scale after treating upper and lower cervical spine segments of healthy and neck pain patients, researchers found that upper cervical manipulation boosted parasympathetic (calming) system and lower cervical manipulation improved sympathetic (fight or flight) activity.
-Curiously, neck pain patients’ parasympathetic activity was boosted by both upper and lower cervical manipulation.
-(1) Dr. Le's Chiropractic & Wellness, L.L.C. notes that the effect of touch alone is influential.
+Researchers strive to quantify these responses.
+Measuring heart rate variability, blood pressure, heart rate, and numeric pain scale after treating upper and lower cervical spine segments of healthy and neck pain patients, researchers discovered that upper cervical manipulation enhanced parasympathetic (calming) system and lower cervical manipulation improved sympathetic (fight or flight) activity.
+Curiously, neck pain patients’ parasympathetic activity was improved by both upper and lower cervical manipulation.
+(1) Dr. Le's Chiropractic & Wellness, L.L.C. notes that just the effect of touch is powerful.

 EFFECTS OF MANIPULATION ON STRESS RESPONSES